pingcap/docs-cn/partitioned-table.md

 ### Compatibility with MySQL

-Currently, TiDB supports Range partitioning, List partitioning, List COLUMNS partitioning, and Hash partitioning.
+Currently, TiDB supports Range partitioning, Range COLUMNS partitioning, List partitioning, List COLUMNS partitioning, and Hash partitioning.
 Other partitioning types that are available in MySQL such as key partitioning are not supported yet in TiDB.

-For a table partitioned by `RANGE COLUMNS`, currently TiDB only supports using a single partitioning column.

 With regard to partition management, any operation that requires moving data in the bottom implementation is not supported currently, including but not limited to: adjust the number of partitions in a Hash partitioned table, modify the Range of a Range partitioned table, merge partitions and exchange partitions.